 While Plettenberg Bay is a fantastic destination to visit, it’s also a great place to base yourself for several day trips.

 There are so many beautiful places to visit on the Garden Route.
-Some of the most popular day trips from Plettenberg Bay include stopping by the beautiful beaches of Knysna and Wilderness.
+Some of the most popular day trips from Plettenberg Bay include stopping by Wilderness and the lovely town of Knysna with its beautiful beaches.
 However, if you’re looking for laidback vibes, Keurbooms is an excellent alternative.
 The village is a stone-throw from Plett and has gorgeous stretched out white-sandy beaches.

 That wraps up this guide on the best things to do in Plettenberg Bay.
 Have you visited Plett yet?
 What tips do you have for fellow travelers planning a Plettenberg Bay itinerary?
 Let us know in the comments below.